 Hours of operation

-The Borgata Race & Sports Book is open daily.
-The current opening time is 11 a.m. and the closing time is listed as 11:30 p.m.
-Sunday through Thursday and midnight Friday and Saturday.
-However, these hours are subject to change, and betting times could be expanded as the schedule and customer demand dictate.
+The Borgata Race & Sports Book is open weekdays from 11 a.m. to midnight and on Saturday and Sunday from 9 a.m. to midnight.
+However, these hours are subject to change, and betting times might be expanded as the schedule and customer demand dictate.

-What you can do at the Borgata Race & Sports Book
+What the Borgata Race & Sports Book has to offer

-If you have visited the Borgata before to place horse bets, you will find yourself in familiar surroundings.
-In fact, the new Sports & Race Book is an expanded version of the exact same room.
+The Race & Sports Book is an expanded version of the same room that initially existed just to take bets on horse races.
 Now you can pick from a wide range of both games and horse races to bet and then watch them live and do it all in one convenient place.

 There is ample seating, too, so, if you wish, you can make a whole day or night of it.
 If you find yourself with any downtime, it will pass quickly, and you can put it to great use studying the board and doing the handicapping for the bets you will be making later.

 Or, if you prefer, grab a bite to eat or play in the casino or poker room for a while, then return to the Borgata Race & Sports Book just in time to watch the game or race you bet on.

 If the game or race is taking place in another part of the country, or even another part of the world, no problem.
 You might not be able to watch it at home, but as long as it’s an event you can bet on at the Borgata, you can watch it at the Borgata!

 And even if you could watch somewhere else, why would you want to when you can enjoy all the excitement of seeing all the action close-up on a large flat screen TV, in the company of other avid sports bettors on the same event?